Snowiiii/Pumpkin/CONTRIBUTING.md

 We appreciate your interest in contributing to Pumpkin!
 This document outlines the guidelines for submitting bug reports, feature suggestions, and code changes.
 Getting Started

-The easisty way to get started is by asking for help in our [discord](https://discord.gg/wT8XjrjKkf)
+The easiest way to get started is by asking for help in our [discord](https://discord.gg/wT8XjrjKkf)

 ### How to Contribute